 - The menstrual cycle, what to expect with periods, and how to handle them.
 This includes showing various kinds of pads and tampons, how to use them and when it is appropriate to use them.

-- Discussion about handling the emotional changes that often accompanies puberty and getting older.
+- Discussion about handling the emotional changes that often accompany puberty and getting older.

 - Healthy habits are important to develop during adolescence for a lifetime of good health!